MysteryPancake/Houdini-Fun/README.md

 This happens a lot, so always explicitly declare types to be safe!

 ## Be careful with random
-Sometimes silly people use `rand()` to generate velocities between -1 and 1.
-See if you can spot the problem.
+Even with fixed typecasting, there's still a problem.
+See if you can spot it:

 ```js
 v@v = rand(i@ptnum) - vector(0.5);